The Way It Really Is

 The Way It Really Is is the fifth solo album by Lisa Loeb, released in 2004 by Zoë/Rounder.

-The album title got its title from a previous song by Loeb, "The Way It Really Is" despite that song not appearing on this album.
+The album’s title originated from a previous song of the same name from her third album Cake and Pie in 2002, despite that song not appearing on this album.

 Reception

 Although the album was not as commercially successful as its predecessors, it was very well received by some critics who noted on the mature and strong writing by Loeb, with Stephen Thomas Erlewine calling it "the best, most cohesive record she's made, a clean, crisp collection of well-crafted, gentle tunes that slowly, surely work into the subconscious."